-- 1. Any pupil may be expelled by the School Board for gross misconduct, or for neglect or refusal to conform to District rules or policies, or for an act of theft, destruction, or violence, as defined in RSA 193-D:1, or for the possession of a pellet or BB gun, rifle, or paint ball gun. - 2.
+- 1. Any pupil may be expelled by the School Board for an act of theft, destruction, or violence as defined in RSA Chapter 193-D, for possession of a pellet paint ball gun or BB gun or rifle as provided by RSA 193:13, II, or for any violation of any rule established using the authority granted by RSA 189:15, provided the rule includes notice that a student may receive a long-term suspension and/or may be expelled for violation of the rule and the rule has been recorded in the official records of the School Board. - 2.
 Additionally, any pupil may be expelled by the School Board for bringing or possessing a firearm as defined in Section 921 U.S.C.
 Title 18 in a safe school zone, as defined in RSA 193-D:1, unless such pupil has written authorization from the Superintendent.
 Any expulsion under this provision shall be for a period of not less than 12 months. - 3.
 The District will ensure that the due process standards set forth in Ed 317.04(d)(3) are followed. - 4.
 The Superintendent is authorized to modify the expulsion requirements of any student on a case-by-case basis.

-NOTE: Students with disabilities and/or students receiving special education services will be disciplined in accordance with the student's IEP and all applicable provisions of the Individual with Disabilities Education Act (IDEA).
+NOTE: Students with disabilities, 504, and/or students receiving special education services will be disciplined in accordance with the student's IEP and all applicable provisions of the Individual with Disabilities Education Act (IDEA).
 Discipline matters for students with disabilities will be addressed on a case by case basis by administration.
-As such, and depending on the disability, consequences set forth in the Code of Discipline may vary or be waived, in whole or in part.
+As such, and depending on the disability, consequences set forth in the Code of Discipline may vary or be waived, in whole or in part